m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 To make matters worse, the Internet has no national boundaries.
 Attackers that digitally cross borders - hacking into a computer in the United States using a computer in Russia, for example - can only be brought to justice through transnational coordination.
 Many countries are unable or simply unwilling to cooperate with other countries in this context.

-Additionally, lawmaking is a slow process, and the stakes are high for focussed attackers.
+Additionally, lawmaking is a slow process, and the stakes are high for focused attackers.
 As a result, cybercriminals evolve quickly and continue to work around the laws that we put in place.
 Technology and creativity proceed more quickly than legislation.

 ## Melissa Virus Quiz
 ![](https://assets.omscs.io/notes/1E28C362-6E6A-4677-A362-568C16915225.png)